quinnrenaghan/simple_tree_walking_interpreter_c/README.md

                   }

 > greaterthan(num);
-"x was greater than 1 thousand but less than 10000"
+"x was greater than 1 thousand."
 ```

 ### Function as Arguments